About Childminding

 Step 2

-Contact Sligo CCC support & development staff on 07191-48860 and they will discuss Childminding in more detail.
+Contact Sligo CCC Regional Childminding Development Officer on 07191-48860 and she will discuss Childminding in more detail.
 They will send you the ‘Childminders Information booklet’ and the ‘National Guidelines for Childminders’.